 Output 3.2

-roducts and services on telecommunication/ICT statistics
+[USA MOD]Enhanced understanding by policymakers and other stakeholders of current telecommunication/ICT trends and developments based on high-quality, internationally comparable telecommunication/ICT statistics and data analysis

 Background

 With the growing recognition of ICTs as a driver for sustainable development, and as more and more people join the global information society and high-speed communication networks become an indispensable infrastructure, the tracking and measurement of developments in telecommunications/ICTs remain as relevant as ever.
 ITU is recognized all over the world as the main source of internationally comparable data and statistics on telecommunications/ICTs.
 The statistical standards, definitions and methodologies developed by ITU are widely used by countries in their production of telecommunication/ICT statistics.
 Reliable, comprehensive and comparable statistics are indispensable to identify progress and gaps, track information-society developments at the national and global levels and support government and industry in making informed and strategic decisions to ensure equal access, use and impact of telecommunications/ICTs.
-They are indispensable for monitoring progress towards achievement of global development goals, such as the SDGs, the WSIS targets, and the ITU Strategic Goals included in the Connect 2020 Agenda.
+They are indispensable for monitoring progress towards achievement of global development goals, such as the SDGs, the WSIS [USA MOD]Action Lines, and the ITU Strategic Goals included in the Connect 2020 Agenda.

 While the availability of comparable telecommunication/ICT statistics has considerably improved in recent years, major data gaps remain, in particular in developing countries, and in covering important areas such as measuring broadband speed and quality, international Internet bandwidth, investment and revenue in the ICT sector, household access to ICTs, individuals' use of ICTs, or gender equality in access and use of ICTs and access to ICTs by persons with disabilities.
 Countries are therefore encouraged to produce high quality data based on internationally agreed standards and methodologies, which illustrate national digital divides as well as the efforts made through various programmes to close the gap, showing, as much as possible, the social and economic impact.